OnePlus Nord 2 design just leaked — here's your first look

-The OnePlus Nord 2 may have just been detailed in a new set of renders.
+The OnePlus Nord 2 may have just been detailed in a new set of renders, which tease design tweaks over the original OnePlus Nord.

-The leaked images come courtesy of Steve "OnLeaks" Hemmerstoffer, via his Voice page.
-He says the device only has the codename "Ebba", but he believes this will be the follow-up to the OnePlus Nord N10 5G.
+The leaked images come courtesy of Steve "OnLeaks" Hemmerstoffer, via his Voice page, who claims that while the device has the codename "Ebba" he believes this will be the follow-up to the OnePlus Nord N10 5G.

 - OnePlus 9 release date, price, specs and leaks